Skip to content

 Common Pitfalls

-Ignoring θCS\theta_{CS}.
+Ignoring θCS\theta_{CS} is probably the most common mistake I see.
 The interface between the component case and the heatsink is not zero resistance.
-A bare metal-to-metal contact without thermal compound can be 1.0–2.0 °C/W for a TO-220.
-Thermal grease brings this down to 0.3–0.5 °C/W, and a dry thermal pad might be 0.5–1.0 °C/W. Always account for this.
-Using free-air θJA\theta_{JA} instead of θJC\theta_{JC}.
-The θJA\theta_{JA} number on a datasheet assumes no heatsink and a specific test board.
-It's useless for heatsink calculations — always use θJC\theta_{JC}.
-Forgetting that ambient isn't 25 °C. Datasheets test at 25 °C. Your enclosure, on a summer day, with other components generating heat nearby, might be 50–70 °C. Design for your actual worst-case ambient.
-Neglecting airflow.
-Heatsink θSA\theta_{SA} ratings are typically specified for natural convection.
-Adding even gentle forced airflow (1–2 m/s) can cut θSA\theta_{SA} in half.
-If your design includes a fan, make sure you're using the correct heatsink rating curve.
+A bare metal-to-metal contact without any thermal compound can easily be 1.0–2.0 °C/W for a TO-220 package.
+Thermal grease brings this down to 0.3–0.5 °C/W, and a dry thermal pad might be 0.5–1.0 °C/W depending on thickness and quality.
+Always account for this resistance in your calculations, because it's not negligible when you're trying to squeeze performance out of a marginal design.
+Using free-air θJA\theta_{JA} instead of θJC\theta_{JC} will completely wreck your calculations.
+That θJA\theta_{JA} number on the datasheet assumes no heatsink and a very specific test board layout with defined copper area.
+It's essentially useless for heatsink sizing.
+Always use θJC\theta_{JC} when you're mounting a heatsink, because that's the actual thermal resistance from the silicon junction to the component's case or mounting tab.
+Forgetting that ambient temperature isn't 25 °C in the real world.
+Datasheets test everything at a comfortable room temperature.
+Your actual enclosure, on a summer day, with other components generating heat nearby, might easily hit 50–70 °C. I've seen designs that worked perfectly on the bench fail in the field because nobody accounted for a hot equipment rack or direct sunlight on an outdoor enclosure.
+Always design for your actual worst-case ambient temperature, not the lab conditions.
+Neglecting the effect of airflow is leaving performance on the table.
+Heatsink θSA\theta_{SA} ratings are almost always specified for natural convection — meaning still air.
+Adding even gentle forced airflow at 1–2 m/s can cut θSA\theta_{SA} in half or better.
+If your design already includes a fan for other reasons, make absolutely sure you're using the correct heatsink rating curve for forced convection.
+The difference between natural and forced convection performance is enormous, and using the wrong number means you're either over-designing by a huge margin or under-designing dangerously.

 When the Numbers Don't Work

-Sometimes the required θSA\theta_{SA} comes out very low — say, under 2 °C/W — and no reasonably sized heatsink can hit that in natural convection.
-At that point, your options are:
+Sometimes you run the calculation and the required θSA\theta_{SA} comes out ridiculously low — say, under 2 °C/W — and no reasonably sized heatsink can hit that number in natural convection.
+At that point, you're not picking a heatsink anymore, you're redesigning something fundamental.
+Your options are:

 Try It